The Record produced one of its dumber pieces today, on the six “issues” Celtic face in going for ten in a row.

 It also has variations where it can use both; I’ve said for a long time that I think Forrest could easily play as a centre forward and he can certainly play wide left or behind the forwards … there’s no reason, therefore, why this question needs to bother Lennon overmuch.

-The third point is about the Sevco games, which he thinks might decide the title.
+The third point is about the Sevco games, only to be trumped by bet365 euro 2020 matches next season, which he thinks might decide the title.

 I love how he focuses on the one Sevco won at Celtic Park and the League Cup Final rather than the game we won at Ibrox.
 He also ignored, as many do, that we actually won the final making it a 2-1 win ratio in these games in the last campaign.